Summary

 Activities

-- Define key spreadsheet terms like "cell," "formula," and "sort" in a matching exercise.
-This builds the foundational vocabulary needed to discuss data and understand spreadsheet functions.
+- A matching exercise where students define key spreadsheet terms like "cell," "formula," and "sort," building foundational vocabulary for discussing data and understanding spreadsheet functions.

-- Engage in a listening comprehension gap-fill exercise featuring a data expert.
-This task helps improve listening for specific details and introduces relevant professional vocabulary in context.
+- A listening comprehension gap-fill exercise featuring a data expert, designed to improve listening for specific details and introduce relevant professional vocabulary in context.

-- Read a short case study about how a small business used spreadsheets to improve efficiency.
-This is followed by a true/false comprehension check to test their understanding of the text.
+- A reading comprehension task where students analyze a short case study about a small business using spreadsheets to improve efficiency, followed by a true/false check.

-- Practice their presentation skills in a final speaking activity.
-In pairs, students use a sample budget and useful phrases from the lesson to prepare and deliver a short presentation, explaining the data to their peers.
+- A final speaking activity where students, in pairs, use a sample budget and useful phrases to prepare and deliver a short presentation, explaining data to their peers.

 Vocabulary focus